edgar-wagimweri/pdsnd_github/README.md

 ### Description
-This project introduces us to version control using Github and also guides us to upload our previous project work to a repo on Github
+This project introduces us to version control using Github and also guides us to upload our previous project work on exploring the bikeshare data to a repo on Github

 ### Files used
 bikeshare.py